 Transgender people are unique amongst the “GLBT” community: it doesn’t cost $50,000 - $100,000 just to be gay.
 If all I had to do was learn to suck dick and not be afraid to tell everyone I’m queer?
 That would have been a freaking cake walk.
 Guess what else?
 The financial barriers to a successful transition are exactly what people often harp about with transgender people.
 “If they knew how to shop and look better – it would be easier to embrace them” - I heard more than one born-female friend tell me about transgender people they encountered.

-These same women forgot how many years it took as a teen girl to develop the skills of a lovely female presentation.
+These same women forgot how many years it took as a teen girl to develop the skill for a lovely female presentation.
 Also, do you realize how much it costs to create a decent wardrobe when starting from zero?
+No starting stuff from mom or siblings, no female clothes at Christmas or birthday - totally starting at "zero".
 The beginning of transition is like being dropped into a totally different country – different clothes, new language, different customs – and facing prejudicial ire the whole time you’re trying desperately to adapt to new surroundings.
 It’s expensive and its tough!
 You might have detested your mother’s words: “you can’t wear that” or hurt by sneers from classmates over a fashion faux pas - but it’s not likely these mistakes threatened your ability to keep a roof over your head or food in your tummy.

 Those “Mean He” & “It” Comments

 One of the most common & demeaning insults endured by beginning transgenders are the mean “he and it” comments.
 There’s a big difference between an accidental “he” and a mean “he”.
 Alas, old friends slip & use “he” when referring to us.
-That’s understandable: it’s not easy changing pronouns after years of knowing a person.
+That’s understandable: it’s not easy changing pronouns after knowing a person for many years.